Louis Spohr: Life

 In 1851 the elector refused to sign the permit for Spohr's two months' leave of absence, to which he was entitled under his contract, and when the musician departed without the permit, a portion of his salary was deducted.
 In 1857 he was pensioned off, much against his own wish, and in the winter of the same year he broke his arm, an accident which put an end to his violin playing.
-Nevertheless he conducted his opera Jessonda at the fiftieth anniversary of the Prague Conservatorium in the following year.
-In 1859 he died at Kassel.
+Nevertheless, he conducted his opera Jessonda at the fiftieth anniversary of the Prague Conservatorium in the following year.
+In 1859 he died at Kassel on 22 October.

 Like Haydn, Mozart, and his own slightly older contemporary Hummel, Spohr was an active Freemason.
 He was also active as a violin instructor and had about 200 pupils throughout his career – many of them becoming famous musicians.
 His notable pupils included violinists Henry Blagrove and Henry Holmes.